Your Umbrella Payslip Explained

 This is a deduction we have been instructed to make to repay your Student Loan.
 The amount deducted is forwarded to the government for credit to your Student Loan account.

 We have received updated guidance from the Pensions Regulator.
-We were initially advised that a threshold should be applied to the auto enrolment deductions that we were making, however, we have now been advised that the employee contributions of 5% and the employers contributions of 3% must be applied to your contracted salary of £10.55 per hour (Living Wage).
+We were initially advised that a threshold should be applied to the auto enrolment deductions that we were making, however, we have now been advised that the employee contributions of 5% and the employers contributions of 3% must be applied to your contracted salary which is based on the London Living Wage.
 The correct deductions are shown on the attached payslip.

 As an employee of Clarity Umbrella, you have access to our Employer Pension Scheme which is operated by Nest.
 The scheme is designed to provide you with a low cost, flexible plan to reflect and adapt to the terms of the contracts you accept and ensure that you can continue to fund for your retirement whilst maximising your tax benefits.

-If you are in the pension scheme, the amount shown on your payslip will be paid over to the scheme for you.
+If you are in the pension scheme, the total amount shown on your payslip & statement will be paid over to the scheme for you.

 This is the amount that will be paid into your bank account.
 Please ensure you advise us of any changes to your account details so that your payments are made to the correct account.